kai-prince-sfhea/Schema/README.md

         ```
     - The replacement map and MathRendering filter will fill any template variables of the form #1, #2, ... (default placeholders are #1=a, #2=b, ... if replacement variables are not provided).

+4) Use the term-title shortcode

+- Similar to the term shortcode but only with the ref and removeURLs fields.
+- Useful for embedding titles into theorem environment titles, which is convenient when using citations in titles.

 Additionally, Familiarise yourself with sun123zxy's Callouty Theorem extension [here](https://github.com/sun123zxy/quarto-callouty-theorem).

 ## Scripts, Filters and Shortcodes